Alliance for Smiles: Surgical missions

 Alliance for Smiles organizes two-week surgical missions to provide free cleft lip and palate surgery in various under-served countries.
 The team consists of about 12 medical professionals and 4 non-medical volunteers.
 During a typical mission, 70 to 100 children receive surgical care.
 The AfS team collaborates with local medical practitioners to communicate on proper medical procedures and to give follow-up treatment.
 Follow-up care is often required because a patient may need follow-up surgeries, orthodontic treatment, speech therapy, and other medical care.

-Teaching missions

-During teaching missions, Alliance for Smiles sends a small team of medical professionals to train local doctors and nurses on how to operate on very complex cleft cases.

-International Medical Fellowship program

-The International Medical Fellowship is a 14-day opportunity for students interested in the medical field to learn about cleft surgeries by supporting and observing doctors and nurses on an AfS mission.